Jennie Eisenhower

-Jennie Elizabeth Eisenhower (born August 15, 1978) is an American actress and director.
-Eisenhower has performed in theater productions Off-Broadway and in regional theatre, being nominated for seven Barrymore Awards and winning two of them.
+Jennie Elizabeth Eisenhower (born August 15, 1978) is an American actress, director, and realtor.
+She has performed in Off-Broadway theater productions and in regional theatre, being nominated for seven Barrymore Awards and winning two of them.
 She has played minor roles in several feature films.
 She is a great-granddaughter of Dwight D. Eisenhower and granddaughter of Richard Nixon, both presidents of the United States.

-Early life
+Early life and education

-Eisenhower was born in San Clemente, California, to Julie Nixon Eisenhower and David Eisenhower.
+Eisenhower was born in San Clemente, California, in 1978, to Julie Nixon Eisenhower and David Eisenhower.
 Her maternal grandparents were U.S. President Richard Nixon and First Lady Pat Nixon, while her paternal great-grandparents were U.S. President Dwight D. Eisenhower and First Lady Mamie Eisenhower.
-She spent her childhood in Valley Forge, Pennsylvania, and graduated summa cum laude from Northwestern University in Evanston, Illinois.
-She has one brother, Alex Richard Eisenhower (b.
-1980), and one sister, Melanie Catherine Eisenhower (b.
+She grew up near Philadelphia graduating from Conestoga High School and graduated summa cum laude from Northwestern University in Evanston, Illinois.
+She has a brother, Alex Richard Eisenhower (b.
+1980), and a sister, Melanie Catherine Eisenhower (b.
 1984).

 In 1996, Jennie Eisenhower was presented as a debutante to high society at the International Debutante Ball at the Waldorf Astoria Hotel in New York City.

 Career

 Eisenhower has performed in Off-Broadway productions and at regional theaters across the United States.
-For her performances in Philadelphia, Pennsylvania, she has won two Barrymore Awards: Best Actress in a Musical (2009) for Forbidden Broadway's Greatest Hits, and Best Supporting Actress in a Musical (2004) for The Wild Party.
-She has also been nominated for Barrymore Awards for her work in Show Boat at the Media Theatre (2010), The 25th Annual Putnam County Spelling Bee at Theatre Horizon in Norristown (2011), Little Women at Bristol Riverside Theatre (2011), A Grand Night for Singing at the Walnut Street Theatre (2012), Parade at the Arden Theatre (2013), and Bullets Over Broadway (2018).
+For her performances in Philadelphia she has won two Barrymore Awards: Best Actress in a Musical (2009) for Forbidden Broadway's Greatest Hits, and Best Supporting Actress in a Musical (2004) for The Wild Party.
+She was also nominated for Barrymore Awards for her work in Show Boat at the Media Theatre (2010), The 25th Annual Putnam County Spelling Bee at Theatre Horizon in Norristown (2011), Little Women at Bristol Riverside Theatre (2011), A Grand Night for Singing at the Walnut Street Theatre (2012), Parade at the Arden Theatre (2013), and Bullets Over Broadway (2018).